eXsoR65/HA-K3S-MetalLB-Traefik2-Guide/README.md

 > example: rancher.domain.com = 192.16.1.240

-_Note: you can validate it done right by doing an nslookup rancher.domain.com_
+_Note: you can validate it by doing an nslookup rancher.domain.com_

 <br>